Skip to content

 • Transition control: Computer-controlled sequential valve eliminates turbo lag

-This system provides linear power delivery from 2,000 rpm to redline, with peak torque arriving at 5,000 rpm and sustaining through 7,000+ rpm.
+This system provides linear power delivery from 2,000 rpm to redline.
+Peak torque arrives at 5,000 rpm and sustains through 7,000+ rpm.

 Rotary Engine Characteristics